IsaacAKAJupiter/joplin-url-meta/README.md

-# Joplin Plugin
+# Joplin Plugin - URL Meta

-This is your new Joplin plugin.
-It is suggested that you use this README file to document your plugin.

-For information on how to build or publish the plugin, please see [GENERATOR_DOC.md](./GENERATOR_DOC.md)
+This plugin will grab and fetch meta tags (title, description and image) from URLs found in your notes.
+It also supports clicking on a URL in the markdown-it panel and popping up information in a dialog with options to open/copy.
+It also supports a panel that will show all found URLs in the note with buttons to open/copy.
+This plugin can only fetch these tags from the desktop client, but can display details in the mobile version.